devendra-alt/vet-clinic-database/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank @microverse.
+I want to thank @microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>